-Catherine now works as general manager for the Primadonna Festival, a festival of writing, creativity and ideas celebrating diversity, inclusivity and equality, while continuing to write about trends in gender theory and praxis, particularly as they apply to publishing and social change.
+Catherine now works as general manager for Primadonna, a festival of writing, creativity and ideas celebrating diversity, inclusivity and equality.
+She continues to write about trends in gender theory, publishing and social change.
 She is also writing a novel.

-Feminism and Women’s Writing: An Introduction (with Lynne Pearce) was published by Edinburgh University Press in March 2018.
+Feminism and Women’s Writing: An Introduction with Lynne Pearce (Edinburgh University Press) was published in March 2018.

-It was followed in May 2018 by The Virago Story: Assessing the Impact of a Feminist Publishing Phenomenon, published by Berghahn Books.
+It was followed in May 2018 by The Virago Story: Assessing the Impact of a Feminist Publishing Phenomenon (Berghahn Books).

-Forthcoming is the collection Women's Periodicals and Print Culture in Britain, 1940s-2000s: The Contemporary Period, to be published by Edinburgh University Press in 2020.
+She contributed to Women's Periodicals and Print Culture in Britain, 1940s-2000s: The Contemporary Period (Edinburgh University Press) in 2020.

 Forthcoming in 2022 is her chapter on women publishers in the 21st century in Studying English Literature in Context: Critical Readings (Cambridge University Press).